-The impairment requirements apply to financial assets measured at amortised cost, fair value through other comprehensive income, and lease receivables and certain loan commitments and financial guarantee contracts.
+Under IFRS 9, the impairment requirements apply to financial assets measured at amortised cost, debt instruments classified as fair value through other comprehensive income and certain loan commitments and financial guarantee contracts.
 At initial recognition, allowance is required for expected credit losses ('ECL') resulting from default events that are possible within the next 12 months ('12-month ECL').
 In the event of a significant increase in credit risk, allowance is required for ECL resulting from all possible default events over the expected life of the financial instrument ('lifetime ECL').
+In the case of impaired credit facilities, ECL allowance is required based on probability-weighted expected cash flows.